 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Hanging beneath Australia like a green jewel, Australia’s islands state, Tasmania, is best known for having the world’s cleanest air, untouched wilderness, and the richest history in Australia.
-Cloaked in 2,000-year-old trees and home to real-life devils, Tasmania is the stuff outdoor adventures are made of.
+Hanging beneath Australia like a green jewel, Australia’s island state, Tasmania, is best known for having the world’s cleanest air, untouched wilderness, and the richest history in Australia.
+Cloaked in 2,000-year-old trees and home to real-life devils, Tasmania is an unbeatable destination for outdoor adventures.

 Arguably the world’s most mountainous island, Tasmania is a wind-lashed, wave-carved atoll, and the Southern Hemisphere’s last landmass before the Southern Ocean.